Extension Library (DLL) Versus Code in a Customization Project

 You can use Visual Studio to develop a Code item as well as code in an extension library.
 But the IntelliSense feature in Visual Studio is not available for the source code of a Code item if the code either uses custom fields or invokes members of class extensions defined in other Code and DAC items.

 You can later customize deployed extensions for the end user by means of code extensions.
-Therefore, if the customization is compiled to an extension library, more than one customization can be applied to a single MYOB Advanced form.
+Therefore, if the customization is compiled to an extension library, more than one customization can be applied to a single MYOB Acumatica form.

 Note: If you have a custom DAC or a DAC extension in one customization and an extension of this custom DAC or a higher-level DAC extension in another customization, a publication of the second customization will fail if the customizations are published in the wrong order.
 To resolve the issue, convert the DAC extension in the second customization to an extension library.
 With this approach, no code will be generated during publication, and the order of publication is not important.
 See To Move a DAC Item to an Extension Library for details.